Arbed is a tool to work with Real Studio and Xojo projects. For OS X, Windows and Linux.

 2. Caveats and Limitations

-- Be careful not to edit a project file in both Arbed and the Real Studio IDE simultaneously.
+- Be careful not to edit a project file in both Arbed and the Xojo IDE simultaneously.
 If the IDE has a project open, while you modify and save the same project in Arbed, the IDE won't notice.
 If this happens, you need to close the project in the IDE and then re-open the project so that the IDE sees the new version.

 - If you edit source code in Arbed, all breakpoints in that method are lost once you save your changes.